PrivateChatProtocol/private-chat-server/CONTRIBUTING.md

 - Add tests for new features when possible
 - Ensure your changes don't break existing functionality

-Thank you for contributing to Private Chat Backend!
+Thank you for contributing to Private Chat Server!